 Scarce Swallowtail (Iphiclides podalirius)

 This is a most majestic butterfly, huge and floating effortlessly.
 It is not, as its English name implies, scarce, and in my experience it is much more common than the Swallowtail (Papilio machaon).
-I believe the English name originates from the early English lepidopterists and refers to its scarcity in the UK in the 1800s or thereabouts.
+I believe the English name originates from the early English lepidopterists and refers to its scarcity as a rare vagrant to the UK in the 1800s or thereabouts.

 observations |